JOIN the AFICIONADOS

 To receive our world of travel and style delivered straight to your inbox.

 One of the oldest port cities in Portugal spanning almost 3000 years, the Phoenicians founded Alcácer do Sal more than a thousand years before Christ.
-Located in the Alentejo region, Alcácer do Sal sits just a 30-minutes drive from coastal Comporta and 45 minutes away if the district capital of Setúbal.
+Located in the Alentejo region, Alcácer do Sal sits just a 30-minute drive from coastal Comporta, an hour south of Lisbon and 45 minutes away from the district capital of Setúbal.
 The town meanders along the left bank of the River Sado, just before it widens into an immense estuary and onto the flawless white beaches of the Tróia Peninsula.

 Alcácer do Sal takes its name from the once-lucrative salt industry, named Salacia Urbs Imperatoria by the Romans, and during its time as the Moorish capital, it was known as "Al-Kassr", which means castle in Arabic.